thecmdrunner/quick-vm/README.md

 <br>

-#### Install Qemu-KVM, Virt-Manager, Libvirt and other dependencies depending on your distro.
+#### Install Qemu-KVM, Virt-Manager, Libvirt and other dependencies on your distro.

 **Note:** Any Linux distribution will work just fine.
 You do need to install `libvirt`, `virt-manager`, `qemu`, and other required dependencies.